Muzietto/es6-lambda-calculus/README.md

     def TYPED_NOT X = COND (MAKE_BOOL (NOT (VALUE X))) (BOOL_ERROR) (ISBOOL(X)) = (ISBOOL(X)) (MAKE_BOOL (NOT (VALUE X))) (BOOL_ERROR)

-  `AND` and `OR` follow along the same lines:
+  `TYPED_AND` and `TYPED_OR` follow along the same lines:

     def TYPED_AND X Y = (AND (ISBOOL X) (ISBOOL Y)) (MAKE_BOOL (AND (VALUE X) (VALUE Y))) (BOOL_ERROR) def TYPED_OR X Y = (OR (ISBOOL X) (ISBOOL Y)) (MAKE_BOOL (OR (VALUE X) (VALUE Y))) (BOOL_ERROR)

 ### second object type: numerals

-  we decide that natural numbers are object of type TWO; we define numerals by means of a set of useful functions
+  we decide that natural numbers are object of type `TWO`; we define numerals by means of a set of useful functions

     def num_type = TWO
     def MAKE_NUM = MAKE_OBJ num_type